 I can tell you the exact demographic of these people.
 It’s usually men age 16-33.

 These people are going to have deep sadness.
 They are going to feel like killing themselves.

 They are going to do what I did, and consider doing informercials for diet pills because even that is better than trading stocks.

 And I don’t even want to admit the real thing I do because it sounds scammy.
 Like all the other scammy things out there.

 But I think a lot of people are struggling with their decisions.
-So let me say what I do and you never have to hear from me about stocks again unless you want to.
+So let me say what I do.

 When I was a kid my acne was so bad my dad would bring me into the city to a special dermatologist near his office.

-I’d have almost the equivalent of surgery on my head every month to drain out all the pus from all the cysts on my face.
+I’d have almost the equivalent of surgery on my head every month.

 And then my dad would take me to his office and he’d have me do copies on the copy machine.
 I had a major crush on one of the secretaries but I had so many purple holes in my face she wouldn’t look at me.